ibm-cloud-docs/dr-automation-powervs/monitoring-vm-status.md

   **Status**: `not_found`
   **Details**: The instance ID does not exist.

-By following these statuses, you can efficiently monitor the progress of your VM creation and ensure that it aligns with your deployment objectives.
+By following these status, you can efficiently monitor the progress of your VM creation and ensure that it aligns with your deployment objectives.